Cumberland and Westmorland & Furness Music Services

 What do we do?

-> instrumental and vocal teaching in Cumbria’s schools
+> Small Group (or individual) specialist instrumental and vocal teaching in a wide range of instruments

-> expert classroom curriculum support
+> expert classroom music curriculum teaching

 Our role in the Music Hub

-CMS is the Lead Partner for Cumbria Music Hub, bringing together local organisations from right across Cumbria to deliver the best music education for children and young people.
+Westmorland & Furness Music Service is the Lead Partner for Cumbria Music Hub, which brings together organisations to deliver the best music education for children and young people from right across Cumbria.
 We work together to create joined up, high quality music education in and out of school, getting the most from government funding for music education for young people.

 How are we funded?